patrickswijgman/lsp-extra.nvim/README.md

     --
     -- See `:h lsp-defaults-disable` for more info.
     --
-    -- For example by default 'grr' and 'gra' are mapped by default which does then -- not play nicely if we map 'gr' to 'references' (see below) remove_defaults = true,
+    -- For example 'grr' and 'gra' are mapped by default which does not play -- nicely if we map 'gr' to 'references' (see below) remove_defaults = true,

     -- Below is an example (Helix style)